chdsbd/rpi-lock/README.md

     - A little dab of glue might be useful to maintain connection to door knob or a command hook adhesive
     - Thinner than plywood (Lexan 0.093in vs plywood .25)
 - [x] Test completed doorknob turning mechanism with servo **(worked)**
-    - Polycarbonate gripped doorknob well while servo turned it
+    - Polycarbonate gripped doorknob well while the servo turned it
-    - Issue: Attaching servo to door with velcro/blue tape will not hold up for long (blue tape peals back)
+    - Issue: Attaching servo to door with velcro/blue tape will not hold for long (blue tape peals back)
-    - Issue: Servo arm attaches at angle to polycarbonate clamp, causes twisting and pulls back velcro
+    - Issue: Servo arm attaches at angle to polycarbonate clamp that causes twisting and pulls back velcro
-- [ ] Make perminant mount for servo from plywood/polycarbonate/acrylic/foamed pvc
+- [ ] Make permanent mount for servo from plywood/polycarbonate/acrylic/foamed pvc
 - [ ] Test servo mount with whole system